henrymai2022/henrymai2022/README.md

   <img src="http://github-profile-summary-cards.vercel.app/api/cards/most-commit-language?username=henrymai2022&theme=github">
   <img src="http://github-profile-summary-cards.vercel.app/api/cards/stats?username=henrymai2022&theme=github"></br></p>

-NOTE: This does not indicate my skill level or language proficiency, it's merely a GitHub metric of which languages I have the most code of on GitHub.
+NOTE: This does not indicate my skill level or language proficiency, it's merely a GitHub metric of which languages I have the most code of on GitHub.</a></h3>

 ---